Open the door

 We decided to make formal complaints against Ministry of Education staff and contractor soon after the teacher complaints were sent to the Teaching Council.

-In June and July 2023, we sent complaints to the Secretary for Education, Iona Hoisted.
+In June and July 2023, we sent complaints to the Secretary for Education, Iona Holsted.

 We followed up the serious complaints with letters to Hon Jan Tinetti (then Education Minister), as we waited for a response from Secretary for Education.